 Using color-coding also helps to train employees – and helps you save money.
 When employees know how to select the right absorbents, money isn’t wasted cleaning up an oil spill with more costly absorbents specifically designed to work with corrosive liquids.

-White absorbents absorb oil-based liquids and repel water (hydrophobic).
-They are the perfect choice for oily spills on water, and outdoor spills that always seem to happen when it is raining or snowing.
+White absorbents absorb oil-based liquids and repel water (the term is “hydrophobic”), a quality that makes them float.
+They are a perfect choice for oily spills on water.
 The bright white color lets you know when the product has become fully saturated so that it can be replaced.

 Some facilities also choose to use pink absorbents in all of their spill kits – even if their process fluids are mostly common coolants and oils – to discourage busy workers from making “unauthorized withdrawals” of absorbents from the spill kit instead of procuring them from designated maintenance supplies.